omar-bahaa/runtime-prediction/README.md

 # Runtime Prediction

 Adapted from Kaggle's competition [Google - Fast or Slow?
 Predict AI Model Runtime](kaggle.com/competitions/predict-ai-model-runtime), this project aims to predict a machine learning models' runtime given its graph representation.
 The graphs are generated from TensorFlow's XLA compiler.
 Runtime prediction from `tile:xla` is only implemented in this project.
+The tile_gnn.ipynb shows the code used for loading data, preprocessing it, building the model, training it, and the evaluation on test data.
+Different Graph Convolutional Network types from pytorch were used, results of each can be observed in the gcn_tile_xla.txt file.

 ## Data Description